-ERA: Three Vulnerabilities Affecting Electronic Retailers this Holiday Season
+ERA: Three Vulnerabilities Affecting Electronic Retailers this Holiday Season02-Dec-2016

 The holidays are right around the corner and merchants across the world are gearing up for a busy retail season, including peak periods like Black Friday, Cyber Monday, and Singles Day.
 But with increased sales come increased risks for fraud.
 And big ticket retailers, like electronics merchants, have even more to lose – losses that may not appear until several months after the holiday shopping rush.
 Read on to learn what retailers’ biggest vulnerabilities will be this shopping season so that you can enjoy a holly jolly season and avoid holiday horrors.